dougiesquire/CAFE-f6_documentation/docs/producing/data_preparation.rst

 Data preparation
 ================

 Configuration files
 -------------------

-Steps for preparing the various datasets used in this project are specified in yaml files stored in ``config/prepare_data``.
+Steps for preparing the various datasets used in this documentation are specified in yaml files stored in ``config/prepare_data``.
 Here is an example config yaml file for preparing annual precipitation and its anomalies for the CAFE-f6 hindcasts/forecasts:

 .. code-block:: yaml